stephko90/ChitChat/README.md

 ChitChat is a simple messaging API that has two routes for posting and retrieving messages

 The code only handles this use-case and reads/writes from/to local disk.
 If I were to fully flesh this out into a microservice, I would leverage AWS S3 as a document store for storing messages, or add some
 Docker container orchestration to create a postgres image and store messages/user information there and migrate data using knex.js.
 This would allow me to build out other functionality like making a functioning chatroom or user authentication.
+I would also begin building out a frontend portion once I have a firmer idea on what features I would like to incorporate into the application.

 ## Getting Started